-(3) obligations of any of the following federal agencies which obligations represent the full faith and credit of the United States of America, including:
+(4) Obligations of any of the following federal agencies which obligations represent the full faith and credit of the United States of America, including:

-- Export Import Bank,
+- Export - Import Bank,

 - Farm Credit System Financial Assistance Corporation,

 - Rural Economic Community Development Administration (formerly the Farmers Home Administration),

 - General Services Administration,

 - U.S. Maritime Administration,

 - Small Business Administration,

 - Government National Mortgage Association (GNMA),

 - U.S. Department of Housing & Urban Development (PHA's),

 - Federal Housing Administration, and

 - Federal Financing Bank;

-(4) direct obligations of any of the following federal agencies which obligations are not fully guaranteed by the full faith and credit of the United States of America:
+(5) Direct obligations of any of the following federal agencies which obligations are not fully guaranteed by the full faith and credit of the United States of America:

-- Senior debt obligations rated "Aaa" by Moody's and "AAA" by Standard & Poor's issued by the Federal National Mortgage Association (FNMA) or Federal Home Loan Mortgage Corporation (FHLMC),

-- Obligations of the Resolution Funding Corporation (REFCORP), and - Senior debt obligations of the Federal Home Loan Bank System.;
+- Senior debt obligations rated "Aaa" by Moody's and "AAA" by Standard & Poor's issued by the Federal National Mortgage Association (FNMA) or Federal Home Loan Mortgage Corporation (FHLMC), - Obligations of the Resolution Funding Corporation (REFCORP), - Senior debt obligations of the Federal Home Loan Bank System, and - Senior debt obligations of other Government Sponsored Agencies;

-(5) U.S. dollar denominated deposit accounts, federal funds and banker's acceptances with domestic commercial banks which have a rating on their short term certificates of deposit on the date of purchase of "A-1" or "A-1+" by Standard & Poor's and "P-1" by Moody's and maturing no more than 360 days after the date of purchase.
+(6) U.S. dollar denominated deposit accounts, federal funds and bankers' acceptances with domestic commercial banks which have a rating on their short term certificates of deposit on the date of purchase of "A-1" or "A-1+" by Standard & Poor's and "P-1" by Moody's and maturing no more than 360 calendar days after the date of purchase.
 (Ratings on holding companies are not considered as the rating of the bank);

-(6) commercial paper which is rated at the time of purchase in the single highest classification, "A-1+" by Standard & Poor's and "P-1" by Moody's and which matures not more than 270 days after the date of purchase;
+(7) Commercial paper which is rated at the time of purchase in the single highest classification, "A-1+" by Standard & Poor's and "P-1" by Moody's and which matures not more than 270 calendar days after the date of purchase;

-(7) investments in a money market fund rated "AAAm" or "AAAm-G" or better by Standard & Poor's;
+(8) Investments in a money market fund rated "AAAm" or "AAAm-G" or better by Standard & Poor's;

-(8) Pre-refunded Municipal Obligations, defined as follows: any bonds or other obligations of any state of the United States of America or of any agency, instrumentality or local governmental unit of any such state which are not callable at the option of the obligor prior to maturity or as to which irrevocable instructions have been given by the obligor to call on the date specified in the notice; and
+(9) Pre-refunded Municipal Obligations defined as follows: any bonds or other obligations of any state of the United States of America or of any agency, instrumentality or local governmental unit of any such state which are not callable at the option of the obligor prior to maturity or as to which irrevocable instructions have been given by the obligor to call on the date specified in the notice; and